theverygaming/sillyORM/docs/source/concepts.rst

 * :class:`Many2one <sillyorm.fields.Many2one>` represents a many to one relationship
 * :class:`One2many <sillyorm.fields.One2many>` represents a one to many relationship (requires a many to one on the other side)

+Most fields support None as a value, and are initialized with None by default.

 Fields are specified as class attributes on a child of the :class:`Model <sillyorm.model.Model>` class.
 The attribute name specifies the column name in the database.